 Dubia roaches need places to stand and places to hide.
 Cardboard egg crate flats provide the most surface area per square inch.
-You may be able to get egg crate flats from a bakery or store like Walmart or you can buy them from us.
-It's best to stack the egg crate flats vertically so the Dubia roach droppings fall to the bottom of the enclosure.
+You may be able to get egg crate flats from a bakery or store like Walmart, or you can buy them from us.
+It's best to stack the egg crate flats vertically, so the Dubia roach droppings fall to the bottom of the enclosure.
 Make sure that the cover is on tightly and that the egg crate doesn't extend so close to the top of the enclosure that the roaches can step out.

 Heat and Humidity

 Although Dubia roaches can survive at room temperature, they require an ambient temperature of 90-95 F to successfully breed, and do best with about 60% humidity.
-If you have an area of your home that naturally reaches the required temperature there is no need for an additional heat source.
+If you have an area of your home that naturally reaches the required temperature, there is no need for an additional heat source.
 If heat is needed, it can best be provided by using a ceramic heat emitter, an Under Tank Heater (UTH), or coated heat cable.
 The ceramic heat emitter should be installed at the top of the enclosure to radiate heat downward; the UTH can be attached to the side or bottom of the enclosure.
-If the UTH is to be placed on the outside bottom of the enclosure, be sure to raise the tub or tank at least 1/4" to vent the heat (most UTH's come with plastic "feet" that can be installed.
+If the UTH is to be placed on the outside bottom of the tub, be sure to raise the container or tank at least 1/4" to vent the heat (most UTH's come with plastic "feet" that can be installed.
 Small tiles or shims could also be used).
 In order to control the temperature of the UTH and to prevent an overly hot UTH from melting a plastic enclosure, use a thermostat or a lamp dimmer (rheostat) to keep the temperature in the low to mid 90's.
 The warm temperatures and use of water crystals for hydration (see below) should lead to appropriate humidity.
 There is no need to use any kind of substrate or bedding at the bottom of the enclosure.
-Adding substrate will only make it more difficult to keep the enclosure clean.
+Adding a substrate will only make it more challenging to keep the habitat clean.

 Food and Water

-The most effective way to provide water is by using water crystals, a polymer based material that holds water.
+The most effective way to provide water is by using water crystals, a polymer-based material that holds water.
 This method will minimize the chance of the roaches drowning.
-Be sure to put the food and the water in shallow bowls that the Dubia roaches can climb in and out of and to keep the food and water bowls separate so the food doesn't get wet and moldy.
+Be sure to put the food and the water in shallow bowls that the Dubia roaches can climb in and out of and to keep the food and water bowls separate, so the food doesn't get wet and moldy.

 Summary of Materials for Roach Care